camaraproject/DeviceStatus/README.md

 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available public release**.

 <!-- following part left in for now but could be omitted going forward -->
-* The latest available release is the [version 1.1](https://github.com/camaraproject/DeviceStatus/tree/r1.1)
+* The latest available release is the [r1.1](https://github.com/camaraproject/DeviceStatus/tree/r1.1)
   - API definition with inline documentation:
     - OpenAPI [YAML spec file](https://github.com/camaraproject/DeviceStatus/blob/r1.1/code/API_definitions/device-status.yaml)
     - [View it on ReDoc](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/DeviceStatus/r1.1/code/API_definitions/device-status.yaml&nocors)